D4-project/snake-oil-crypto/README.md

 # Dissemination

-Outputs (means of identifying cracked keys and along with their solutions) will be exposed through a ReST API, and [MISP](https://www.misp-project.org/) events.
+Outputs (means of identifying cracked keys and along with their solutions) will be exposed through a ReST API, and [MISP](https://www.misp-project.org/) feeds.